wp-plugins/wp-e-commerce-predictive-search/readme.txt

 * Easy to read and easy to sort All Search Results pages featuring endless scroll.
 * Pretty URL's for the All Search Results pages.
 * Search by Product name, Product SKU, Product Categories, Product tags, posts and Pages and any combination of these
-* Configure Search of your entire WooCommerce product database by Product titles, SKU's, Product Categories and Tags, exclude any.
+* Configure Search of your entire WP e-Commerce product database by Product titles, SKU's, Product Categories and Tags, exclude any.

 = All Search Results Pages: =
 * To see more results for the search Click through from the Widget drop down footer to the 'All Results Search Page'.
 Design like the facebook search.